-To accommodate commonly applied open-source development tools that have limitations on the number of Data Objects they can create, only one Data Object shall be used for storage in Cryptographic Tokens formatted according to PKCS #11 [26].
+To accommodate commonly applied open-source software tools that have limitations on the number of Data Objects they can manage, only one Data Object shall be used for storage in Cryptographic Tokens formatted according to PKCS #11 [26].
 To accommodate this limitation, except for Private Keys, all of the security information that is stored on each Cryptographic Token shall be concatenated into a single Data Object.
 A concatenated Data Object comprises a series of Data Items, each beginning with an identifier of the information element included in the Data Item, followed by a value indicating the length of the Data Item, and ending with the value of the information element itself.

 Token ID Storage and Marking